cqcn1991/Wind-Speed-Analysis/readme.md

-# Modeling the Joint Probability Distribution of Wind Speed and Direction using Gaussian Mixture Models
+# A Joint Probability Model for Wind Speed and Direction, by Gaussian Mixture Models

 ## What is this?